 Select rows action

 First, select a table to work with.
-This can be done either by selecting a table from the pick list, or toggle the input to text mode and type the full table name.
+This can be done either by selecting a table from the pick list, or toggling the input to text mode and typing the full table name.

 Next, provide a

 WHERE condition to filter rows.
 This condition can be as simple as filtering a single record by it's

 Alternatively, it can be used to select multiple rows based on values in one or more columns.

 WHERE conditions with subqueries can also be used.
 Refer to the WHERE condition guide for more information.

 Rows returned from this action can be ordered based on the Order by input field.
 This field is used to change the default ordering of rows from your Oracle database.

 You can also define the direction of order for each column you wish to order by.
 The following order by statement will order rows by